June 2020. California.

 Model Y Compared to the Model 3:

 - The driving position in the Model Y is nice, we like it.
-It’s higher than in the Model 3, so getting in and out of the front seats will be easier on my knees.
+It’s higher than in the Model 3, so getting in and out of the front seats is easier on my knees.

 - The driver seat is not the same as in our 2018 Model 3.
 The Model Y driver seat has side supports that make the back of the seat feel slightly more narrow.

 - The space where the driver places his or her feet is flat in the Model Y, it does not have a depression under the pedals like in the Model 3.